kovidgoyal/calibre/manual/conversion.rst

     result in non-English characters or special characters like smart quotes being corrupted. calibre tries to auto-detect the character encoding of the source document, but it does not always succeed.
 You can force it to assume a particular character encoding by using this setting.
-    `cp1252` is a common encoding for documents produced using windows software.
+    `cp1252` is a common encoding for documents produced using Windows software.
 You should also read :ref:`char-encoding-faq` for more on encoding issues.